 Confirmation of attendance to Grand Battle: April 4

 How do we register?
 See the registration page to access the registration form.
-Forms are accepted only by post (no electronic submission please) and must include the registration fee.
+Complete the ONLINE form questions AND mail a paper copy of the forms by post mail.
+Both steps must be completed and paper copy must include the registration fee.

 When is registration due?
 Can that date be extended?
 Registrations are due each year and must be postmarked no later than January 31st.
 This date cannot be extended...mail early to avoid a last minute delay!

 How much does it cost?
 Registration fee is $5 per TEAM.
 Specific names of team members are not collected until the coach's survey so you can switch team members as you want until then.
 Please send your payment by check (no cash or POs please) made to the order of Marshalltown High School.
 Sorry, no refunds.

 What should we name our team?
 Be creative, pick something that will distinguish your team among others and reflect the personality of your school and students.
 Team names, once registered, cannot be changed so please choose wisely!
 Many teams create t-shirts to wear to the competition.